 Hall, Douglas John.
 The Steward: A Biblical Symbol Come of Age.
 Grand Rapids: Eerdmans, 1990.

 Howell, Alan.
 “Turning It Beautiful: Divination, Discernment and a Theology of Suffering.”
 International Journal of Frontier Missiology 29, vol. 3 (Fall 2012): 129–37, http://ijfm.org/PDFs_IJFM/29_3_PDFs/IJFM_29_3-Howell.pdf.

 Maranz, David.
 African Friends and Money Matters: Observations from Africa.
 Publications in Ethnography 37.
 Dallas, TX: SIL International, 2001.

-Sider, Ronald J. Rich Christians in an Age of Hunger: A Biblical Study.
-London: Hodder and Stoughton, 1977).
+Sider, Ronald J. Rich Christians in an Age of Hunger: Moving from Affluence to Generosity.
+New ed.
+Nashville, TN: Thomas Nelson, 2005.

 Stiglitz, Joseph E. The Great Divide: Unequal Societies and What We Can Do about Them.
 New York: W.W.
 Norton & Co., 2015.